census-instrumentation/opencensus-website/content/traces.md

 * {container_id: "replica04ed"}

-Attributes can be used to query the tracing data and allow users to filter large volume tracing data.
+Attributes can be used to query the tracing data and allow users to filter large volumes of tracing data.
 For example, you can filter the traces by HTTP status code or availability zone by using the example attributes above.